-The Stewart Toy Soldier Gallery at The Frazier History Museum is one of the largest collections of historic toy soldiers on public display in the world.
+The Stewart Toy Soldier Gallery at The Frazier History Museum is one of the largest collections of historic miniatures on public display in the world.
 Made possible thanks to a generous donation from Charles Stewart, whose love of toy soldiers began as a boy and continues today with a collection of nearly 13,000 world class figures representing approximately 114 historic makers.
 The Stewart toy soldier Gallery Guide provides an invaluable tool for enjoying the collection on site.

 KENTUCKY PROUD : Local Connections to Toy Soldiers

 With over 16,000 toy soldiers in its collection and over 10,000 on display, The Stewart Toy Soldier Gallery brings the toy soldier experience out from behind the glass, and into the hands of children (both young and at heart) who simply want to play.
 The exhibit allows visitors to browse makers, styles and periods of treasured miniatures, while using their imaginations to experience a tiny world of play though hands-on interaction.

 The Louisville Citizen's Guard Unit set, and The Kentucky Derby diorama both displayed on the 1st floor of the museum underline the ties between the world of toy soldiers, and local history and culture.

 SOLDIERS THROUGH THE AGES

 The Stewart Toy Soldier collection contains a comprehensive example of the different kinds of materials in the manufacture of toy soldiers: lead, tin, composition, paper, wood, and plastic.